-2. Envision the Story More Easily
+3. Reading Books in a Series Helps Kids to Envision the Story More Easily

 Take Harry Potter for example.
 We are introduced to these beloved characters at the start of the story, as well as their enemies.
 Once we learn their traits, the setting of his aunt and uncle’s home, as well as Hogwarts, it is easier to focus on the continued battle against Voldemort which takes place throughout the series.

 It’s true that many kids have a hard time getting into a book because they have trouble “envisioning the story.”
-Once they can picture the characters and the beginning of a plot with your help, they are more confident reading the rest on their own.
+Once they can picture the characters and the setting of a plot with your help, they are more confident reading the rest on their own.

 When I was in the classroom, I always tried to choose read-alouds that were the first in a series in hopes that kids might want to continue reading the next books.
 It often worked!
 They could envision the story with my help and they were ready for more.

 Reading fluency refers to the ability to read with speed, accuracy, and proper expression.
 Reading fluency has a close connection to comprehension because if kids are not reading at a fluent rate, it is difficult to understand the story.

 When kids choose to read a book series, which are often predictable and fairly easy to follow, their fluency rate will grow.
 Accoring to Dr. Bruce Murray, Professor of Reading Education at Auburn University, “Children should be allowed and encouraged to read page turners (e.g., easy series books) rather than the classics for their independent reading.
 For gaining fluency, quantity is more important than quality.”
 And a book series definitely has quantity working in its favor!